JasonT2131/UnlearningUpdated/README.md

 setup - requirements

-blackBox - contains the commands to be executed
+blackBox - contains the experimental results, split into queries, answers, and pythonCommands.
+Queries are the questions pertaining to the methods above, answers are the results from the testing, and pythonCommands are the code used to execute both query and answer generation

 clickCommands - define the click commands in main.py